shantanutomar/hcs_challenge_frontend/README.md

-# HealthCareSystems - Tasks App
+# Tasks Planner - Frontend

 This application allows a user to add new tasks, see and update existing tasks.
 This requires a user to login as an exisiting user or register to the application if he/she is a new user.

 The application consists of web client made in React along with a Express based API server.
 The server interacts with data layer in form of a MongoDB instance running on mLab (using a database cloud provider for the sake of simplicity).

+The project demo can be seen here-> https://youtu.be/jXQmJWDFD54

 ### Setting Up and Running